-Before comparing observed polar motion excitations with GRACE-observed mass excitations, we need to remove wind and ocean current contributions.
-Daily wind excitations are computed from NCEP reanalysis wind fields integrated from surface to 10 mbar levels of the atmosphere.
-The ECCO ocean current excitations are derived from a combination of the 50-year ECCO simulation (1949 - 2002; available at http://euler.jpl.nasa.gov/sbo/sbo\data.html) [Gross et al., 2003] and the ECCO kf080 assimilation (1993-2012).
+[7] Before comparing observed polar motion excitations with GRACE-observed mass excitations, we need to remove wind and ocean current contributions.
+Daily wind excitations are computed from the National Centers for Environmental Prediction (NCEP) reanalysis wind fields integrated from the surface to 10 mbar levels of the atmosphere.
+The ECCO ocean current excitations are derived from a combination of the 50 year ECCO simulation (1949-2002; available at http://euler.jpl.nasa.gov/sbo/sbo_data.html) [Gross et al., 2003]

+and the ECCO kf080 assimilation (1993-2012).
 The two time series are combined after removing a mean difference for the overlapping period (1993-2002).
 Possible inconsistency between the two ECCO models will not affect the present study, as our focus is the period since 2002 where a comparison with GRACE observations is possible.
-All excitation time series (daily polar motion observations, daily NCEP wind, and 10-day ECCO current) are averaged into monthly intervals for comparisons.
+All excitation time series (daily polar motion observations, daily NCEP wind, and 10 day ECCO current) are averaged into monthly intervals for comparisons.